chloetychang/cits3200-group-49/README.md

 #### b.
 Start the Docker daemon (open Docker Desktop or run `dockerd` if needed)
 > Refer to the link to download Docker Desktop: https://docs.docker.com/desktop/

-After downloading Docker Desktop, use the appropriate command for your system:
+After downloading Docker Desktop open Docker Desktop on your device.
+Then, use the appropriate command for your system:

 ```bash
 ## Mac / Windows (Docker Desktop)